-We trained the model for 50 epochs ($\sim$23,500 iterations) using a learning rate of $1 \times 10^{-4}$, a cosine annealing scheduler, and a batch size of 32.
+Following VisAH, the input waveform was sampled at 44.1\,kHz and converted to mono by averaging the stereo channels.
 We observed an issue with audio saving quality, and therefore resampled the test set using the official code from \cite{visah}.
-We also trained another model on the exact same dataset as \cite{visah}, without on-the-fly remixing in Appendix.
-Following VisAH, the input waveform was sampled at 44\,kHz and converted to mono by averaging the stereo channels.
-Similarly to \cite{LBM}, we discretized the time into four timesteps and sampled them uniformly during training.
+We also trained another model on the exact same dataset as \cite{visah}, without on-the-fly remixing, and present the results in Appendix.
+Similar to \cite{LBM}, we discretized time into four timesteps, sampled them uniformly during training, and used fixed-step Euler integration at inference.
 Although our model performs several recurrent passes of the vector-field estimator at inference, the resulting overhead is minor.
 Most computation is dominated by the conditioning encoders — CLIP ($\sim$300 M parameters), CLAP ($\sim$31 M), and optionally T5-XXL (11B) or InternVL (8B) - which are run once per video segment, whereas the repeated U-Net vector-field estimator is comparatively lightweight ($\sim$60M).
-Except for the changes mentioned in Section~\ref{sec:method}, we used the exact VisAH architecture.
-The adapter module is incorporated as the $18^{\text{th}}$ layer of the CLIP model.
-All the experiments are performed on the Muddy Mix Dataset. \paragraph{Metrics.} We evaluate our models using the same metrics as VisAH, along with the introduction of an additional remixing metric: \begin{itemize} \item \textbf{Signal metrics:} We measure the magnitude distance (Mag)~\cite{mag}, which evaluates audio quality in the time–frequency domain, and envelope distance (Env)~\cite{env}, which assesses quality in the time domain.
+The adapter module is incorporated at the $18^{\text{th}}$ layer of the CLIP model, and training-time VRAM measurements are reported in Appendix.
+Except for the changes mentioned in Sec.~\ref{sec:method}, we used the exact VisAH architecture.
+All experiments were performed on the Muddy Mix Dataset.
+Additional details are given in Appendix. \paragraph{Metrics.} We evaluate our models using the same metrics as VisAH, along with the introduction of an additional remixing metric: \begin{itemize} \item \textbf{Signal metrics:} We measure the magnitude distance (Mag)~\cite{mag}, which evaluates audio quality in the time–frequency domain, and envelope distance (Env)~\cite{env}, which assesses quality in the time domain.